mahalamohit/Notes/Client Interview.md

-Intro:
-Hello, i am mohit kumar and i am working with cyntexa as associate software developer since 2019, for the first one year i worked on salesforce sales cloud, and after that i am working on salesforce b2c commerce cloud till now.
+Hello, I am mohit kumar and i am working with cyntexa as associate software developer since 2019, at the start of my career i worked on salesforce sales cloud later i swithched to salesforce b2c commerce cloud.
 During this time i have worked on some projects which are:
 1. Gaming equipment portal
 	* Client is a online gaming equipment seller in London.